 Search Engine Optimization: Creating Great Content

-Search engines may also consider how fresh your content is.
+The search engines, like people, also want to see that your content is fresh.
 That article you wrote two years ago many no longer be relevant.
-And, even if it is, your visitors are less likely to return unless they expect new content to explore.
+And, even if it is, your visitors won’t return unless they expect new content to explore.
 So, you need to post new content regularly.

 Everything that you post is content that can be indexed by the search engines and which your visitors can link to and share.
-If your content is good, there is also a better chance that your visitors will share it on social networking sites, bookmark it on social sharing sites and link to it from other websites.
-For these reasons, a blog is often a great way to increase the exposure of your site.
+For this reason, a blog is often a great way to increase the exposure of your site.
+In fact, according to a recent study by HubSpot, websites with a blog get on average 55% more visitors.

 Bottom line, most modern search engines understand what visitors want and try to show them only the most relevant pages.
 For your site to gain momentum, it needs great content, posted regularly, that will be of interest to someone other than you.
 How does your site measure up?